darekkay/dashboard/docs/widgets/totd-chemical-elements.md

-# Chemical Element of the Day
+# Chemical Elements

-Display information about chemical elements (from the [Tip of the Day](https://tips.darekkay.com/html/chemical-elements-en.html) project).
+Chemical element of the day (name, symbol, atomic number).
+From the [Tip of the Day](https://tips.darekkay.com/html/chemical-elements-en.html) project.

 ![](./img/totd-chemical-elements.png)